yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jan-2024/index.md

 Here’s a toast to Maide for fixing one of the longest standing bugs in yuzu: the passage of time in games like `Pokémon Sword/Shield` and `Pokémon Quest`.

-In the past, while time tracked during saving, some game events like dens or Pokéjobs wouldn’t reset, forcing users to manually advance time with the custom RTC option.
+In the past, while time tracked during saving, some game events like Dens or Pokéjobs wouldn’t reset, forcing users to manually advance time with the custom RTC option.
 It was quite bothersome.

-It took an entire {{< gh-hovercard "12499" "rewrite of the time services" >}} to resolve the issue, or “only” almost nine thousand lines of code.
+It took an entire {{< gh-hovercard "12499" "rewrite of the time services" >}} to resolve the issue, “only” about nine thousand lines of code.
 The new implementation is much more accurate, allowing Pokéjobs and other timed events to finally be enjoyed normally in this low-poly, almost-always-30-FPS masterpiece.

 {{< single-title-imgs